Skip to main content

 Frequently asked questions

-Te Kāinga is an Affordable Rental Programme with the aim of providing secure, affordable and long term rental accommodation in Wellington.
-It supports those on medium to lower incomes who may otherwise find it difficult to access appropriate housing options in the city.
+Te Kāinga is an affordable rental programme with the aim of providing secure, affordable, and long-term rental accommodation in Wellington.
+It helps Wellingtonians who may otherwise find it difficult to access appropriate housing options in the city.

 • People on incomes under $95,000 for an individual and $150,000 for a couple or family who are not eligible for income related rent.